johyexson/Sales-Performance-Analysis/README.md

 # Recommendations
 - Employ strategies to effectively minimise cost of production
 - Printed roll is an important tool for production that should be properly managed to help reduce expenses
-# Limitations
-- Inability to access customer data due to privacy policy
-- Inadequate data management and improper bookkeeping method resulting to limited availability of data
 # Dashboard
 The dashboard that I created in PowerBI can be viewed [here](https://app.powerbi.com/view?r=eyJrIjoiMGRiNjVmMTQtNTM5Ni00YzZhLWI4NDEtZDUwZmNhYjYwMTE3IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)